camunda/camunda-docs/docs/components/concepts/clusters.md

 For example:

-- Use a **Basic** cluster for experimentation, early development, and basic use cases not requiring a guaranteed high up-time.
+- Use a **Basic** cluster for experimentation, early development, and basic use cases not requiring a guaranteed high uptime.
 - Use an **Advanced** cluster for production, with minimal disruption and high uptime.

 You can choose from three different cluster types: